ibm-cloud-docs/monitoring/api/alerting-api.md

 | `7`      | `INFO`           |
 {: caption="Table 2.
 Severity level values" caption-side="top"}

-### segmentBy (string)
+### segmentBy (array of strings)
 {: #alerting-api-parm-segmentedby}

-This parameter defines one or more entities that are monitored.
+Defines additional segmentation criteria.
+{: note}

 For example, you can segment a CPU alert by `['host.mac', 'proc.name']` so the alert can report on any process in any machine for which you get data in the monitoring instance.

 ### segmentCondition (string)
 {: #alerting-api-parm-segmentcondition}

-This parameter defines when the alert is triggered for each monitored entity that is specified in the *segmentBy* parameter.
+Defines when the alert is triggered for each monitored entity that is specified in the *segmentBy* parameter.
+This parameter is required for `MANUAL` alerts only.
+{: note}

 Valid values are the following:
 * **ANY**: The alert is triggered when at least one of the monitored entities satisfies the condition.